Tag Archives: medical evacuation

 What if the State Department issues a Level 4 “Do Not Travel” advisory for my destination, and I want to cancel my trip?

 Standard travel-insurance policies rarely cover cancellation due to war, border closures, lockdowns, or government travel warnings/advisories.
-(But also note that the 21 countries currently with a Level 4 advisory are not common travel destinations right now, but rather places like Russia and Afghanistan.)
+(But also note that the 20 countries currently with a Level 4 advisory are not common travel destinations right now, but rather places like Russia and Afghanistan.)
 Some insurance providers offer “Cancel For Any Reason” (CFAR) coverage; for the pros and cons of that, read “Cancel For Any Reason” Travel Insurance: What It Is and How It Works.
 If security is a concern, consider a MedjetHorizon membership, which includes access to a Crisis Response Center if at any point during a trip you feel that your safety may be threatened—because of a political incident, terror attack, or other crisis.

 How do I protect myself against the travel company I’m working with going out of business?

 If you paid by credit card—which we always recommend—your first step should be to file a billing dispute with the credit-card company.
 The Fair Credit Billing Act stipulates that you are protected against charges for goods or services you do not receive.
-If you can prove that’s the case, those charges will be credited back to your account.
+If you can prove that’s the case, those charges should be credited back to your account.

 Here are a couple of examples: Let’s say you’ve booked a Mediterranean cruise and flights to Venice, where you’ll board the ship.
 The day after paying your initial deposit, you insured the entire purchase with a carrier that protects against financial default.
 Two days before you’re due to leave, your airline goes belly-up, and all other flights to Venice from your hometown are booked, so you’re unable to make it to the ship.
 Your insurance provider reimburses you for the costs of your flights and the cruise you missed.